ggerganov/whisper.cpp/examples/talk.wasm/README.md

 The demo is quite computationally heavy - it's not usual to run these transformer models in a browser.
 Typically, they run on powerful GPU hardware.
 So for better experience, you do need to have a powerful computer.

-Probably in the near future, mobile browsers will start to support the WASM SIMD capabilities and this will allow to run the demo on your phone or tablet.
-But for now it seems to be not supported (at least on iPhone).
+Probably in the near future, mobile browsers will start supporting WASM SIMD.
+This will allow to run the demo on your phone or tablet.
+But for now this functionality is not supported on mobile devices (at least not on iPhone).

+## Todo

+- Better UI (contributions are welcome)
+- Better GPT-2 prompting

 ## Feedback